Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 - Saveable settings and position
 - HotKeys
 - Ability to use animation by entering its ID
-- Added Section with Animations for some separate games.
+- Added SGA - SpecificGameAnimations: file with Animations for some games.
 It will be places with emotes available in these places specifically.<br/>
-I will add it manually and you could add files for yourself in your files folder.
-I will type available ones in README.<br/>
+I will add it manually and type available ones in README.
+Also you can add files for yourself in your files folder.
+More information [here](https://github.com/Fixel656/Roblox-Emotes-GUI-Script-R6-R15/blob/main/Documentations%20&%20Changelogs/Documentation%20&%20Tutorial.md). <br/>
-(You can add a pull request or issue and send me your specific game list so i can add it to Github)<br/>
+(You can add a pull request or issue and send me your SGA so i can add it to Github)<br/>
-- Emote wheel (Activate by ",", You can't edit emotes for it in Gui utself (at least for now), You'll need to edit files in EmoterData folder.
+- Emote wheel (Activate by <kbd>,</kbd> button.
+You can't edit emotes for it in Gui utself (at least for now), You'll need to edit files in EmoterData folder.
 (Gonna add a guide later).

-To do:
+### To do:
+- Update AutoPause function for animation
+- Double Hotkey
 - More R15 animations (there`s no other good FE R6 anims left)
 - More Options (maybe)
 - More<br/>